 Britain’s most influential business groups and trade unions have warned Chancellor that there is genuine risk of mass unemployment in Britain unless he extends the furlough scheme.
 Chancellor was updated by industry experts that economy was too fragile to end the furlough scheme as scheduled.

 02/02/21: Chancellor set to maintain triple tax lock

 Chancellor Rishi Sunak is said to have agreed to maintain the triple tax lock at next month’s Budget, preventing him from raising income, national insurance or VAT.
 It’s a move that could force him to seek increases in other taxes, including corporation tax and possibly capital gains tax when the budget is delivered on March 3, 2021.

 Business Secretary Kwasi Kwarteng has confirmed that the review is no longer happening and there is no plan to reduce workers rights.
 This has put an end to the fear related to job protection rights like 48-hour week, holiday entitlements and overtime pay.
 The news of review was reported by FT.

 Our service to you

 If you are a self employed, business owner/director of company looking to get your accountancy and taxation matters sorted, look no further.
-We are pro-active and easily accessible accountants and tax advisors, who will not only ensure that all your filing obligations are up to date with Companies House and HMRC, but also you do not pay a penny more in taxes than you have to.
+We, at Naail & Co, are pro-active and easily accessible accountants and tax advisors, who will not only ensure that all your filing obligations are up to date with Companies House and HMRC, but also you do not pay a penny more in taxes than you have to.
 We work on a fixed fee basis and provide same day response to all your phone and email enquiries.
 We will also allocate a designated accounts manager who would have better understanding of your and business financial and taxation affairs.
 Book a free consultation call using the link below.